Academic Quiz Team

 Student Academy of Nutrition and Dietetics

 The Student Association is an executive committee made up of elected officers and elected representatives from each class.
 Also, there are 10 standing committees whose chairmen and members are nominated by the Student Association president and approved by the vote of the executive council, the Student Association sponsor and the administration.
 Student Association officers and class representatives are elected in the spring.
 Class officers and Student Association freshmen class representatives are elected after school begins in the fall.
-Contact Tyler Gentry.
+Contact Philip Habegger.

 Student Chapter of the Council for Exceptional Children